Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Spartans and their opponents have scored an average of 54.2 points per game in 2021, 5.7 more than Saturday's total.

-- The 48.5-point total for this game is 4.7 points below the 53.2 points per game average total in Hoosiers games this season.
+- The 48.5-point over/under for this game is 4.7 points below the 53.2 points per game average total in Hoosiers games this season.

 Michigan State Stats and Trends